gSchool/TTP-EXCEL-CONTENT/excel-lessons/lookups.md

 ## In-class work

-### Combine data from different sources using LOOKUPs
-**Overview of the VLOOKUP function - 10 min**
+### Overview of the VLOOKUP function - 10 min**
 * Use online documentation
+* LOOKUPs allow us to join data from one Excel table to another table.
 * Emphasize the need to typically set the "Range LOOKUP" parameter to FALSE!
   * This is a good example of the benefit of looking at default paramaters and the other options that are available to you
   * Note limitations such as LOOKUPs returning only the first match of the external table
 <br>

-### Code-along: use VLOOKUP to fetch data from other tables - 15 min**
+### Code-along: use VLOOKUP to fetch data from other tables - 15 min

 **Notes:**

-In this code-along use LOOKUPs to combine data from other Excel tables into single table
+In this code-along we will use LOOKUPs to join data from different Excel tables, albeit a very limited type of join.

 **Instructions:**